 Just a few kilometres away is the outstanding Krka National Park, one of the great treasures of Croatian tourism.
-A visit is a must, especially when you can combine it with the delightful town of Skradin.
-And wine lovers can make it day to truly remember by visiting arguably Croatia’s top producer, the Bibich winery.
+A visit is a must, especially when you can combine it with the delightful town of Drnis.
+Alternatively, wine lovers can head to the Bibich winery near Skradin.
 Check out the video below.

-Krka is not the only national park within striking distance of Sibenik, of course.
-There are no less than three others which are easily accessible.
+Krka is not the only national park within striking distance of Sibenik.
+In fact, there are three more that are easily accessible.
 Plitvice Lakes is the most famous, a UNESCO World Heritage Site in its own right.
-But Kornati and Paklenica National Parks are also worth at least a day trip.
+But Kornati and Paklenica National Parks are also worth a day trip.
 Learn more about the 8 national and 11 nature parks of Croatia.

 Historic coastal towns: Split, Zadar, Trogir

 Where to start with your daily exploring up and down the coast?
 The northern part of Dalmatia is blessed with some real gems to discover.
-Three of the best – all of which are easily accessible for a day trip by car or by bus are Split, Trogir and Zadar, with Total Croatia guides to each on the links in this sentence.
+Three of the best – all of which are easily accessible for a day trip by car or by bus are Split, Trogir and Zadar.
+Check out the Total Croatia guides to each on these links.

 Visit an island

-Sibenik has a number of great islands within touching distance, and visiting an island is an essential part of the Dalmatian holiday experience.
-With good ferry connections during the summer, there is an enviable selection of islands on offer.
+Sibenik has a number of great islands within touching distance.
+And visiting an island is an essential part of the Dalmatian holiday experience.
+With good ferry connections during the summer, there’s an enviable selection of islands on offer.

-Among the most appealing are Zlarin, with its lush vegetation, sandy beaches and incredible coral traditions.
+Among the most appealing is Zlarin, with lush vegetation, sandy beaches and incredible coral traditions.
 Prvic is best known for the Faust Vrancic Memorial Centre.
 Here you can learn all about the man who invented the parachute.

 Kayak and Zipline the Cikola Canyon

-Experience the thrill of a lifetime with Sibenik seaside kayaking through the St. Anthony channel and along the walls of St. Nicholas fortress (UNESCO) followed by an exciting zipline tour.
+Experience the thrill of a lifetime with Sibenik seaside kayaking.
+You”ll pass through the St. Anthony channel and along the walls of St. Nicholas fortress (UNESCO).
+Follow it with an exciting zipline tour.

 Did you know that channel of St. Anthony was the entrance of Braavos in HBO series Game of Thrones?
 No?
 Now is the perfect time to explore Braavos!
-After breathtaking kayaking we are taking you on Zipline adventure!
-The view of the Cikola river canyon scenery is breathtaking, especially if you are looking at it from above.
+Furthermore, the view of the Cikola river canyon scenery is breathtaking from the zipline.

 Soar over the tree trunks and ravines with the wind in your hair!
-Take the 1.4 km long zipline adventure that will boost your adrenaline and make you feel the kick you were longing for.
+Take the 1.4 km long zipline adventure and boost your adrenaline.
+It’ll make you feel the kick you were longing for.
 To learn more about this tour, click here.

 Dubrava Falconry Centre

-Wildlife lovers may be interested in the Dubrava Falconry Centre, which is located 7km from Sibenik and is the only centre in Croatia which offers birdwatching for all kinds of birds of prey.
-Come face to face with these fearsome creatures and learn more about the Centre for Rehabilitation of Birds of Prey here.
+Located 7km from Sibenik, Dubrava Falconry Centre is the only centre in Croatia which offers birdwatching for all kinds of birds of prey.
+Come face to face with these fearsome creatures.
+And learn more about the Centre for Rehabilitation of Birds of Prey here.

 There is no doubting who is Sibenik’s most famous sporting son, arguably the finest Croatian basketball player of all time.
-Having been awarded the Golden Badge as the best athlete in former Yugoslavia, Petrovic moved to the States, where his performances for the New Jersey Nets had him in consideration for the NBA title of best shooter ever.
+Having been awarded the Golden Badge as the best athlete in former Yugoslavia, Petrovic moved to the States.
+There, his performances for the New Jersey Nets had him in consideration for the NBA title of best shooter ever.

 If Petrovic is Sibenik’s famous sporting son, his musical equivalent is world-famous pianist and musical genius, Maksim Mrvica.
-Mrvica may be a global star these days, but it was his determination to continue his musical studies while war erupted around him in his native Sibenik in the 1990s which gave him the backbone to succeed.
+Mrvica is a global star these days.
+But, it was his determination to continue his musical studies while war erupted around him in the 1990s which gave him the backbone to succeed.
 Learn more about his astonishing career here.

 Sibenik’s stone heritage is due in large part to one Giorgio di Sebenico, or Juraj Dalmatinac as he is known locally.
 A sculptor extraordinaire, Dalmatinac was the chief architect on the Cathedral of St James from 1441 to 1473, just one of his many accomplishments.
 Learn more about his life and work.